3geek14/Realms/Omnibus.md

 to make changes to the Omnibus.

 An emergency EH meeting must be advertised with full event information at least two weeks before the date of the intended meeting.
-Advertisement must include at least one of the following:
+Advertisement must [be on RealmsNet.
+If RealmsNet is unavailable, advertisement must]{.new} include at least one of the following:

 * publication in The View from Valehaven or Creathorne Chronicles;
-* posting on the RealmsNet Event Calendar;
 * sent through a mass mailing or electronic mailing, which must include the known addresses of all Realms EHs who’ve held events in the previous year.